InstaProp-AI/InstaProp/developer-dashboard/README.md

 ## 📄 License

-This project is part of the Property Flipper platform.
+This project is part of the Instaprop platform.

 ---